wahlencraft/TM1637-pico/README.md

 The actual communication with the display is handled by the picos pio functionality.
 When a display function is called, some data is very quickly put into a buffer that the pio has access to.
-The pio will then, one bit at a time send send the data to the TM1637 display.
+The pio will then, one bit at a time send the data to the TM1637 display.
 If you attempt to display too much in a short period of time, the buffer will become full.
 This will block further execution in the main program if even more data is sent to the display.